Are you ready to discover your college program?

-Maine's many colleges and universities provide students with a variety of opportunities to earn a computer science degree.
-The state's largest university system is the University of Maine (UMaine), which has its flagship campus in Orono and branches located in Augusta, Farmington, Fort Kent, Machias, and Presque Isle.
+Maine's many colleges and universities provide students with a variety of opportunities to earn computer science degrees.
+The state's largest university system remains the University of Maine, which has its flagship campus in Orono and branches located in Augusta, Farmington, Fort Kent, Machias, and Presque Isle.
 The University of Southern Maine boasts the second-highest enrollment among Maine's universities.
-These two schools offer both bachelor's and master's level computer science programs.
+These two schools offer bachelor's- and master's-level computer science programs.

 Project Login, a program supported by Educate Maine, encourages people to pursue education that will lead to careers in computers and information technology (IT).
 The in-state tuition rates for students in Maine makes studying computer science especially attractive to residents of the state.
 This benefit applies to both in-person and online programs at public universities.
-Online students can also subtract transportation costs and room and board.
+Online students can also subtract transportation costs, as well as room and board.
 Additionally, students attending colleges close to home can leverage professional networking connections upon graduation.

 Computer Science Careers in Maine

-- MaineHealth: The state's largest employer, MaineHealth consists of clinics and hospitals located throughout the state.
-Each of these facilities requires trained IT personnel to maintain their computer systems, manage hardware and software, preserve electronic medical records, and handle cyber security, among other computer science tasks.
+- MaineHealth: As the state's largest employer, MaineHealth consists of clinics and hospitals located throughout Maine.
+Each of these facilities requires trained IT personnel to maintain their computer systems, manage hardware and software, preserve electronic medical records, and handle cybersecurity concerns, among other computer science tasks.

-- University of Maine: The University of Maine is another large employer with locations throughout the state.
+- University of Maine: The University of Maine exists as another large employer with locations throughout the state.
 In addition to academic jobs related to the university's computer science department, capable workers maintain the school's computer network, manage student records and other digital information, and oversee security.

 Computer Science Programs in Maine